jeffrschneider/AgentMesh/README.md

 The AgentMesh is an ecosystem for Agents.
 If an agent joins the mesh, it can access a set of common services.
 - The Core AgentMesh Services are always on.
 The mesh provisions them so you don't have to.
 - Users create their own agents which interact with the AgentMesh.
 - Agents have some required features so they can interact with the AgentMesh.
-They are defined here: [https://github.com/jeffrschneider/TODO/README.md](https://github.com/jeffrschneider/BaseAgent/blob/main/README.md)
+They are defined here: [BaseAgent Requirements](https://github.com/jeffrschneider/BaseAgent/blob/main/README.md)

 <img width="690" alt="image" src="https://github.com/user-attachments/assets/3d61b240-6482-494e-9760-1725f5b9911f" />

+## The AgentMesh has an Operator
+- The Operator is human and responsible for maintaining the AgentMesh.
+- The Operator adds, removes, deletes and changes the core AgentMesh Services.
+- The Operator has root access to all services on the mesh.

 ## The AgentMesh Offers Services
 Agents can chat with AgentMesh services.
 To address the mesh, use terms like "Agent Mesh", "AgentMesh", "mesh", etc.